 Think about it.
-Most editors and librarians and elementary teachers and kidlit advocates have brains that work in a particular way.
-They are naturally drawn to the arts and humanities and social sciences.
-They are right-brain thinkers.
+Most editors and librarians and kidlit advocates have brains that work in a particular way.
+They are naturally drawn to stories and storytelling.
+They are what I call narrative thinkers.

-IMHO, these kids aren’t drawn to story in the same way that right-brained kids (and adults, such as most book editors and elementary teachers and librarians and kidlit advocates are).
+IMHO, these kids aren’t drawn to story in the same way that narrative-thinking kids (and adults) are.
 They don’t crave an emotional connection with the main character in a novel or a central figure in a biography.
 They want the data, and then they will interpret it for themselves.